UIUC-iSchool-DataStories/is457_fall2023/week09/index.md

 visible: true
 ---

-# Week 9 - Spring Break!
-Enjoy!
+# Week 9 - Twine as a Framing Device

-No class this week, enjoy the break!
+An introduction to Twine: twinery.org